ninabarzh/broomstick/content/posts/IV-Resistance-and-alternatives-reclaiming-democracy.md

 ***

-### Democratising the economy: not a radical idea, just long overdue
+## Democratising the economy: not a radical idea, just long overdue

-Let’s be clear: neo-liberal economics is not an inevitability.
+Let’s be clear: neoliberal economics is not an inevitability.
 It’s a choice—albeit one imposed, repeated, and repackaged so often it now feels like gravity.

 Across Europe, however, that spell is weakening.
 Economists like Grace Blakeley, Yanis Varoufakis, and Thomas Piketty are openly rejecting the script.
 Their ideas aren’t fringe—they’re practical.
 Wealth taxes.
 Public ownership of energy and transport.
 Housing as a right, not an asset class.
 Even the IMF, usually the spiritual home of polite austerity sadists, has flirted with wealth redistribution in recent papers.